dimitri-nicolo/calico/v2.1/reference/cnx/rbac-tiered-policies.md

    kubectl apply -f min-rbac.yaml
    ```

+The roles and bindings in that file should provide a starting point for setting
-Add to the roles and bindings according to your specific security requirements.
+up RBAC for your users according to your specific security requirements.

 ### Example fine-grained permissions